 swallow function and safety.
 These treatments are customized for each patient

 timing and coordination of the muscles of the mouth, tongue and throat.

 Small electrodes are placed under the patient’s

 chin to measure contraction of the swallowing muscles, and the data is

-displayed on a computer monitor in real time.
+displayed on a computer or handheld monitor in real time.
 This provides visual biofeedback

 that helps the patient improve swallowing effort.